 So there you have it.
 Take your pick of the two methods.
 You won’t be disappointed with either!

-I loved the addition of semolina flour (finely ground cornmeal) to this bread.
+I loved the addition of semolina flour to this bread.
 It added great flavour!
 You’ll usually find semolina flour in with the cornmeal at the grocery store.
-If you only have or have access to regular cornmeal, use the finest ground you have or can find.
+If you can’t find semolina, try using the finest ground cornmeal you have or can find.

 The buttermilk also adds great flavour to this bread.
 If you have some on hand, I’d definitely recommend it.
 You can also make a quick buttermilk equivalent by souring 1 cup of regular milk with a tablespoon of lemon juice or white vinegar.